-"to foster opportunities for West Virginians to live and age with dignity and purpose"
+"to foster and maximaze opportunities for West Virginians to live, age, and contribute with dignity and vitality"

-The West Virginia Partnership for Elder Living, formerly known as the Long Term Care Partnership, is committed to fostering West Virginians' ability to age in place with improved economic security and in a setting they choose--whether at home, in a residential care facility, or elsewhere.
+The West Virginia Partnership for Elder Living, Inc. is committed to fostering West Virginians' ability to age in place with improved economic security and in a setting they choose--whether at home, in a residential care facility, or elsewhere.

 West Virginia has one of the oldest populations in the U.S., and its size is growing.
 Our state also has the nation's highest disability rate.
 And, with less access to residential long-term care than most other states, many West Virginians will elect to remain at home as they age.

 Public and private professionals from many disciplines across West Virginia are working hard to improve the experience of getting older.
 The Partnership seeks to bring together these varied efforts to create an integrated network of thought and action.
 By emphasizing collaboration and communication, we will propel statewide progress to support West Virginians in a more successful and financially secure aging experience.

 The system of services and care for seniors (we prefer the term “elders”) is being taxed by a huge population explosion caused by the “Baby Boom” generation and increasing longevity of life.
 Government, non-profit, and for-profit entities address a myriad of issues that relate to the need that our society has to make our senior citizens as comfortable as possible. continued

 The WV Partnership for Elder Living in collaboration with Community Works in WV is continuing its work on creating three senior living communities in West Virginia.
 This work is being funded by the Claude Worthington Benedum Foundation.
 The original steering committee who worked to develop a process for choosing the communities ultimately chose Elkins, Buckhannon and Hinton.
 Each community has established a steering committee made up of movers and shakers of the communities to make decisions.
 Surveys have been initiated in each community to better determine what residents would like to see made available as seniors age.